aspose-cells/Aspose.Cells-Products/cells/en/net/shapes/draw-insert-curve/_index.md

 title: How to draw or insert curved shape into Excel via .NET
 weight: 101

-description: C# source code to draw or insert curved shape into Excel on .NET Framework, .NET Core, Mono or Xamarin Platforms.
+description: C# Sample code to add or insert curved shape into Excel using .NET Library.
+Use this code to create curved shape in MS Excel within VB.NET, Asp.NET or any .NET based application.
+keywords: [C# Aspose.Cells., c# add curved shape., c# insert curved shape., c# create curved shape]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}